danieldiamond/gitlab-analytics/transform/snowflake-dbt/data/seeds.md

-{% docs blacklisted_uuid %}
-This seed file captures the UUID sending us abnormal usage ping counters.
-Those UUID are excluded from the analytics downstream models in order to allow easy charting.
-For example in [this issue](https://gitlab.com/gitlab-data/analytics/-/issues/4343), one can clearly see an abnormal spike in monthly numbers of `projects_prometheus_active`.
-{% enddocs %}

 {% docs gitlab_release_schedule_doc %}
 This seed file capture the release date of each minor (X.y) gitlab release.
 Upcoming releases can be found [here](https://about.gitlab.com/upcoming-releases/).
 Past releases can be found [here](https://about.gitlab.com/releases/).
 Historical release dates were copied from [this issue](https://gitlab.com/gitlab-com/www-gitlab-com/issues/5396).
+{% enddocs %}

+{% docs version_blacklisted_instance_uuid %}
+This seed file captures the UUID sending us abnormal usage ping counters.
+Those UUID are excluded from the analytics downstream models in order to allow easy charting.
+For example in [this issue](https://gitlab.com/gitlab-data/analytics/-/issues/4343), one can clearly see an abnormal spike in monthly numbers of `projects_prometheus_active`.
 {% enddocs %}

 {% docs version_usage_stats_to_stage_mappings_doc %}